LambdaLabsML/vllm-benchmark/benchmark_v0.md

 * `--tensor-parallel-size`: Defines how to splits a model across multiple GPUs, so to serve models that are too large to fit on a single GPU.
 * `--num-prompts`: Beside vLLM settings, The [benchmark script](https://github.com/vllm-project/vllm/blob/main/benchmarks/benchmark_serving.py) provides these argument to control the number of requests.
 Notice vLLM will [automatically batch](https://github.com/vllm-project/vllm/issues/1707#issuecomment-1816797973) these requests in a optimzed way, as long as they are [sent asynchronously](https://github.com/vllm-project/vllm/issues/2257#issuecomment-1869400614) (as implemented in the [benchmark script](https://github.com/vllm-project/vllm/blob/main/benchmarks/benchmark_serving.py)).

 __Metrics__: Our benchmarks monitor `Output token throughput` and `Inter-token Latency`.
-Both of them are important performance metrices for LLM inference.
+Both of them are important performance metrics for LLM inference.
 As we will show later, there is also a trade-off between them: one can increase the overall throughput by increasing the batch size, at the cost of increasing the latency.
 We captured such a trade off by conducting benchmarks with different values for the aforementioned `--num-prompts` parameter.

 ## Results